TotallyRandomGus/personal_benchmark/README.md

 ### Create your own entry repository from the template

-[Click here](../../generate) to create your own repository or do it manually by clicking on the green "Use this template" button.
+- [Click here](../../generate) to create your own repository or do it manually by clicking on the green "Use this template" button.

-Fill the "Repository name" field with a name for your controller.
+- Fill the "Repository name" field with a name for your controller.
 Choose the visibility of your controller, keep it "Public" if you don't care about people looking at your controller code otherwise set it to "Private".
 Finally, click on the green "Create repository from template".

 ### Add the organizer as collaborator if you set your repository as private

-Go to your personal repository page (https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME) and go to the "Settings" tab.

-Under "Access" click on the "Collaborators" section.
+You should now be on your own repository page.
+The URL should look like this: "https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME".
+If it is not the case, go to your repositories and click on the first one from the list.

+You will now be able to follow the next few instructions by using the blue links to the setup easier.

+- [Click here](../../settings/access) to go to the "Collaborators" settings page or do it manually by clicking on settings and then "Collaborators"
-You will then need to confirm the access by re-entering your GitHub password.
+  - You will then need to confirm the access by re-entering your GitHub password.

-When this is done you should see a "Manage access" box where you will see the current collaborators of the repo.
+- When this is done you should see a "Manage access" box where you will see the current collaborators of the repo.
 Click on the "Add people" and search for "ORGANIZER_NAME".
 When you found the organizer, add them to the repository.

 ### Submit your entry by using posting an issue using the provided template

-After you added the organizer as a collaborator, go back to the main page of your repository and copy your full repository URL.
+- After you added the organizer as a collaborator, go back to the [main page](./) of your repository and copy your repository URL to your clipboard.

-Come back to this page and [click here](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark) to start your registration.
-If it doesn't work, you can do it manually by going to the "Issues" tab, creating a new issue and choosing the "Registration to benchmark" template.
+- Come back to the organizer's page and [click here](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark) (on their page) to start your registration.
+If it doesn't work, you can do it manually by going to the organizer's "Issues" tab, creating a new issue and choosing the "Registration to benchmark" template.

-Paste your repository URL in the URL field and click the "Submit new issue" button.
+- Paste your repository URL in the URL field and click the "Submit new issue" button.

 A series of automated actions will take place.
 If everything went well, you should get a message saying that you are successfully registered to the benchmark.